Amid attention on Petito case, Native mother seeks justice - NewsBreak

 Interior Secretary Deb Haaland, the first Native American U.S. cabinet secretary, said on Thursday that the extensive media coverage of Petito was a reminder of the hundreds of missing and murdered indigenous women and girls.

-"Hopefully, the folks who are writing the news, and broadcasting the news will understand that these women are also friends, neighbors, classmates and work colleagues," Haaland, who has set up a Native missing and murdered task force, told reporters.
+"Hopefully, the folks who are writing the news, and broadcasting the news will understand that these women are also friends, neighbors, classmates and work colleagues," Haaland, who has set up a Native missing and murdered task force here, told reporters.

 Redhair’s mother, King, said she was finding some solace in support from Native American groups and media attention to her daughter’s case, more than 18 months after she disappeared.